 All calculations are of course based on your individual circumstances so I would advise speaking to your accountant to decide the best approach.

-To get a quote or to ask any questions, please complete this form, and our dedicated representative, Steve Sargent, will get back to you right away.
+To get a personalised quote or to ask any questions, please fill in this form, and the friendly team at our dedicated contractor IFA, Broadbench, will get right back to you.